Kyeon Mi-ri: Personal life

 Kyeon married actor Im Young-gyu in 1987, and they divorced in 1993.

 Kyeon remarried in 1998, to businessman Lee Hong-heon.
 They have one son, Lee Ki-baek.
 Lee Hong-heon legally adopted Kyeon's two daughters from her first marriage, and they took on his surname; Lee Yu-bi and Lee Da-in are both actresses.
-Kyeon is also a part of the Hwanggan Kyeon clan, which makes her a descendant of Gyeon Hwon, who was the first king of the Hubaekje kingdom, during the Later Three Kingdoms of Korea.
+Kyeon is also a part of the Hwanggan Kyeon clan, which makes her a descendant of Kyŏn Hwŏn, who was the first king of the Hubaekje kingdom, during the Later Three Kingdoms of Korea.

 In 2009, Kyeon was investigated for stock manipulation, with her husband Lee suspected of insider trading.
 She had bought 55,000 shares worth ₩900 million of the bioengineering startup FCBTwelve, then raked in up to ₩4.59 billion, making her the fourth biggest stock holder among entertainment celebrities at the time.
 Kyeon denied any wrongdoing, saying she was simply an investor.

+In April 2023, Kyeon will donate Lee Da-in's wedding congratulations as a donation for the disabled and vulnerable children through a partnership with the Korea Association for Information Technology for the Disabled as a token of appreciation for guests who attended and congratulated the wedding.